shimming-toolbox/shimming-toolbox.org/docs/contributing/contributing.md

 [What is code review?](https://help.github.com/articles/about-pull-request-reviews/)

 Any changes submitted to the master branch will go through code review.
-For a pull request to be accepted it must have:
+For a pull request to be accepted:

-* At least 2 members approve the changes.
+* At least 1 member should approve the changes.
 * TravisCI must pass successfully

-Reviewing members are :
+Reviewing members are:
 * @jcohenadad
 * @rtopfer
+* @po09i